rework-space-com/terraform-provider-freeipa/docs/resources/user.md

   account_preserved
   (defaults to active)
   An active user can be preserved.
-  A user can bestaged only at the user's creation.
+  A user can be staged only at the user's creation.
   A staged user can be preserved.
   A preserved or staged user can activated.
 ---